swiftkube/examples/swiftkubedash/README.md

 $ .build/debug/Run serve --env production --hostname 0.0.0.0 --port 8080
 ```

-A valid kubeconfig file should exists in your `$HOME/.kube/config`, which will be picked up and used by the app.
+A valid kubeconfig file should exist in your `$HOME/.kube/config`, which will be picked up and used by the app.

 ### Docker & Docker Compose

 Build the docker image and run it.
-You can mount a valid kubeconfig into the running container via a volumen mount.
-For example you can mount your local config like this:
+You can mount a valid kubeconfig into the running container via a volume mount.
+For example, you can mount your local config like this:

 ```bash
 $ docker build . -t <image>